ZTE signs financing deal with China Development Bank

-HONG KONG, Dec 4 (Reuters) - ZTE Corp , the world’s No.5 telecom equipment maker, said on Tuesday it had signed a $20 billion financing agreement with Chinese policy bank China Development Bank (CDB).
+HONG KONG (Reuters) - ZTE Corp, the world’s No.5 telecom equipment maker, said on Tuesday it had signed a $20 billion financing agreement with Chinese policy bank China Development Bank (CDB).

 “The principal terms of the agreement include the provision by CDB of a $20 billion facility for cooperation, comprising financing facilities for the company’s overseas projects and credit facilities for the company,” it said in filings to the Hong Kong and Shenzhen stock exchanges.